core45/laravel-p-captcha/README.md

 - **Hidden Bot Detection**: Invisible CAPTCHA with honeypot fields, timing validation, and JavaScript checks
 - **Smart Visual Challenges**: Beam alignment and sequence completion only shown when bots are detected
+- **Alphabet Restrictions**: Control which writing systems are allowed in form submissions
 - **Modern UI**: Dark/light themes with smooth animations
 - **Mobile Friendly**: Touch-optimized for mobile devices
 - **High Performance**: Efficient caching and rate limiting